-In uncommon cases, increased adult bee mortality, brood mortality and/or queen loss have been observed, more so in smaller cavity hive designs or where entrance reducers were not removed prior to use.
+In uncommon cases, increased adult bee mortality, brood mortality and/or queen loss have been observed.
 Secondary signs including bees absconding, reduced reproduction and/or total colony loss have been noted in consequence.

 Moribund bees (e.g. those suffering from a viral infection or a high mite infestation) are more susceptible to toxic effects.